ceviduernten/api/README.md

   "GeneralSettings": {
     "EventsCalendar": "Id_of_Nextcloud_Calendar",
     "ServiceHash": "Some Random Hash",
-    "GroupName": "Name of your cevi group, for example Cevi Trüllikon" },
+    "GroupName": "Name of your cevi group, for example Cevi Trüllikon", "ReservationMail": "mail for reservations"
+  },
   "LogSettings": {
     "LogPath": "log.txt",